moebiusprogram/identity-admin/README.md

-# MouseKYC Admin Panel
+#CurrencyUp - CryptoCurrency Exchange

+KYC System - Admin panel

-This is the admin panel frontend of the MouseKYC product.
-To run, make sure you follow the setup instructions mousekyc-be (the backend server) and mousekyc-fe (the frontend server).
+This is the admin panel frontend of the KYC product.
+To run, make sure you follow the setup instructions identity-be (the backend server) and identity-fe (the frontend server).
 Additionally, you should make sure to follow the integration flow from whatever ICO dashboard solution you use.
 You can run this in demo mode to view as a standalone and see if it works for you to evaluate it.

 #### Installation For Production

-To generate a production build of the MouseKYC admin panel, run the following commands:
+To generate a production build of the KYC System admin panel, run the following commands:

 ```
 npm install